Helco/PLocalSim/README.md

 This project seeks to give developers a authentic build environment, which can be used to write, test and debug Pebble watchfaces/apps across the big operating systems Linux, Microsoft Windows and Apple Mac OS X. Instead of the emulator approach (which is currently done by the official developers of Pebble) this is mainly an implementation of the Pebble SDK.
 > The last big update for this project changed a lot of the old structures to be easier to handle.
 In the events of this update, I had to cut the support for Mac OS X for a moment.
 But stay tuned, it will return in one of the next updates.

-<sup>Due to the new naming guidelines from Pebble Technology Inc. this project was renamed to PLocalSim</sup>
+<sup>Due to the new naming guidelines from Pebble Technology Inc. the original name changed to PLocalSim</sup>

 ## Compatibility